 If you like a city - like I did with Berlin and stayed 5 days - you should think about it.

 I really loved interrail because I was TOTALLY FREE!
 Also, you can reservate night trains but you have to pay a small amount of money.
-But at least, you don't waste any day. over 2 years ago
+But at least, you don't waste any day. almost 3 years ago

 Seven years ago I used an unlimited, all countries, eurail pass for 2 months and I thought it was great value for money (it was pricey, but much cheaper than if I had bought all separate tickets).